stanford-policylab/iriss-workshop/py/README.md

 IRiSS 2019 Summer Workshop: Introduction to Python
 ===

+This guide will help you get oriented before attending the Python workshop.
+After reading, you should have some idea of what both `Python` and `JupyterLab` are, why you are learning them, and have them installed and working on your computer.

 # 0. Python

 Python is one of the most widely used programming languages in the world.